 B.A.
 History, Haverford College (Pennsylvania, U.S.A.)

 My commitment to a thriving and active academic career studying and teaching about nonprofit leadership and management was born in the remote hills and congested cities of East Africa.
-At the helm of a global NGO, I oversaw the development of Tanzania’s first rural community education resource center between 1997 and 2004.
+At the helm of a grassroots NGO, I oversaw the development of Tanzania’s first rural community education resource center between 1997 and 2004.
 In-so-doing, I worked diligently to balance deep local collaboration, innovative social entrepreneurship, and a sustainable, humane approach to workforce management.
 These rich experiences continue to motivate my work.
 I extend my scholarly research and classroom teaching on these topics by engaging regularly with NGOs, foundations, and community groups to ensure that these insights are translated back into practice.